chris-krenz/opentrons_protocols/protocols/OT-Flex/ColonyPlayground/bingling_summer_2026/Pierce_Gold_BCA_Assay/README.md

 ## Protocol Validations
 - $R^2$ value close to 1, signaling strong correlation between absorbance and concentration values.
+- Water color validation:
+  - Using 10% glycerol, do serial dilution with red watercolor as standards.
+  - Add red coloring in reagent B, and use 10% glycerol as reagent A.
+  - Do an automated and manual run of the protocol.
-- Compare to a manual run, the slopes of both should be close when using the same standards.
+  - Compare the standard curve of the two, the slopes of both should be close when using the same standards.

 Calculator: [Standard curve and unknown concentration calculator](https://docs.google.com/spreadsheets/d/1jOXZw7FV0UNM_kc2e0GPSbrMJrRpSWRYMfU1zicM1bA/edit?usp=sharing)
   </details>